 Have you ever opened up a library’s “Publish” panel only to see there’s dozens of components that you never even touched?

 You start to wonder “maybe someone else changed something...” so you look through the version history (which gives you weak clues, but clues nonetheless).
 You spend 15 minutes Slacking a team member trying to figure out what happened.
 But the investigation ends in shoulder shrugs for each of you.
-You don't really want to sink more time into figuring this out, you've got other work to do...
-You start to feel pressured to just hit publish and move on.
+You don't really want to sink more time into figuring this out.
+You've got other work to do!
+So you start to feel pressured to just hit publish and be done with it.
 But you’re nervous.
-Nervous because you don’t really know why that component was marked as "Modified" to begin with, and neither did your teammates.
+Nervous because you don’t really know why that component was marked as "modified" to begin with, and neither did your teammates.
 Nothing about it looks different!

 Is the file haunted!???